 - Studio Entertainment: studio-based game shows, variety shows, event series and specials.

-- Children and Youth: all genres produced for children and youth older than 6 years.
-Series or single programmes will be considered.
+- Children and Youth: all genres produced for children and youth will be considered.
+Either Series or single programmes.

 - Multiplatform Series: original fiction or non-fiction video series, that premiered on social, web, mobile and video platforms.

 - Audio: scripted or unscripted original podcast, audio-first books and radio shows.
 Entries accepted from producers, platforms, distributors or talent.